-ANSWER: Some think Moses married a woman of a different race than he was.
-He originally married a woman named Zipporah (see our article on his wife) who was the daughter of a Midianite priest (Exodus 2:15 - 21).
+Answer: Some think Moses married a woman of a different race than he was.
+He originally had a wife named Zipporah who was the daughter of a Midianite priest (Exodus 2:15 - 21).
 Your question refers to Numbers 12:1 which states his wife was a Cushite.
 This is a term often used in the Bible to refer to African nations.
 Bible commentaries disagree whether Numbers refers to the race or originating people of Moses' first wife or a second one he had after Zipporah died.

 Although any alien or Gentile (a term used for anyone of a race different that Israel) that was not circumcised could not partake of the yearly Passover ceremony, they still were required by law to do several things.

 Strangers in the land were commanded to faithfully observe God's holy Sabbath Day (Exodus 20:10), keep the annual Feast of Tabernacles in the Fall (Deuteronomy 16:13 - 14) and bring the commanded sacrificial offerings when they commited sins of ignorance (Numbers 15:24, 26, 29 - 30).

 Note that God makes no distinction between those who are Israelites and those who are "strangers" (Gentiles, aliens, sojourners, those who were not of Israel by "race") in regard to the need to offer sacrifices, the ability to receive forgiveness of sins, and even the punishment for presumptuous sins!